mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

 Note that `--clean` flag cleans all previous runs of MLPerf benchmark to make sure that the MLPerf submission script picks up the latest results.

-You will also see the following 3 files in your current directory:
+You will also see the following 4 files in your current directory:
 ```
 ls -l

-mlperf_submission.tar.gz
-summary.csv
-summary.json
+mlperf_submission_short.tar.gz
+mlperf_submission_short_summary.csv
+mlperf_submission_short_summary.json
+mlperf_submission_short_summary.xlsx
 ```

+Please submit `mlperf_submission_short.tar.gz`
+and `mlperf_submission_short_summary.json`
+to the SCC'23 committee to get the first (minimum) set of points for managing to run MLPerf on your system.

 Note that by default, CM-MLPerf will store the raw results in `$HOME/mlperf_submission` (with truncated accuracy logs) and in `$HOME/mlperf_submission_logs`